jgbrits/Devprox_Tests/README.md

 To check whether records were inserted into the database as per the test requirements, open this link in your browser: http://localhost/phpmyadmin/

-When the application for test 1 was run and the form submitted, the database "dbdevproxtest1" with table "person" should have been created.
+When the application for test 1 was run in your browser and the form submitted, the database "dbdevproxtest1" with table "person" should have been created.
 View the records inside by clicking on the table name.

-When the application for test 2 was run and the CSV file uploaded, the database "dbdevproxtest2" with table "csv_import" should have been created.
+When the application for test 2 was run on your browser and the CSV file uploaded, the database "dbdevproxtest2" with table "csv_import" should have been created.
 View the records inside by clicking on the table name.